rsrasmu2/EdutainmentGame/README.md

 - Optional: time limit on answering math questions, player loses health if time runs out
 - Optional: time limit is a bar on the screen
 - Optional: "What is your name?" store and use in dialogue
+- "Are you a boy or a girl?" different sprite based on response